pratheepknadar/Pratheepknadar/README.md

 I'm doing my Master's in Information Technology and Mangement (Specialization: Business Intelligence and Analytics) from The University of texas at Dallas.

-Currently I love expolring data and also I'm active Kaggler.
+Currently I love expolring data and also I'm an active Kaggler.

 Also I have a [portfolio](https://Pratheepknadar.github.io/) listing some of my projects, which include Kaggle kernels, and other things.